lirbank/preview-branches-with-cloudflare/README.md

 - One Neon branch per Git branch, reused across commits.
 Test data created during review persists into the next preview deploy.
 A force-push that rewrites schema-changing commits does not rewind the database.
 - Cleanup is TTL-driven.
 Abandoned Neon branches expire after 7 days; the TTL is refreshed on every deploy.
 Orphaned Hyperdrive configs are removed at the start of the next deploy — long-idle projects keep orphans until something deploys again.
-- Non-default branches always parent on Neon's default branch, so a stacked branch does not see an un-merged parent's schema.
-- On the first deploy of a new Hyperdrive config, the binding may not appear in the Cloudflare dashboard's Bindings tab for a deploy or two.
-The runtime is unaffected.

 ## Resources